 - As a conservator, the US government and FHFA (which regulates the country’s secondary mortgage markets) have imposed various controls on these entities.

 Structure of Agency Bonds

 - Variable or floating coupon rate agency bonds: Where the interest rates are adjusted periodically.
-Adjustments are usually linked to some reference rates such as yields on U.S. Treasury bond or LIBOR, EURIBOR according to a predetermined formula
+Adjustments are usually linked to some reference rates, such as yields on U.S. Treasury bonds or LIBOR, EURIBOR, according to a predetermined formula.